Table of Contents

 Even if your mobile app is complemented by the above factors, but not having a quality back-end, it will not be able to fulfill your business requirements.

-Is Node.js better than Golang?
+Is Node.js better than the Golang?

-A sneak peak of Node.js vs Golang 2019
+A sneak peek of Node.js vs Golang 2019.

 Both Node.js and Go were introduced in the same year and entered in the market.

-You may also like to read: Top 10 Programming Languages to Overview in 2019
+You may also like to read: Top Programming Languages to Overview in 2019

 Golang is said to be highly scalable and the best for developing larger projects.
 Goroutines are considered to be the most important thing of Golang, which offers numerous threads that can be performed in one go with parallel tasks.